Suggestions for securing your operation, and explanations of AngelTrack's many security features.

 If an employee has typed their messaging address (email or SMS) into their employee file in AngelTrack, they will be able to reset their own password if locked out.
 In this situation, AngelTrack will offer a reset button to the employee:

-The employee will then receive a message containing a new, randomly-generated, high-security AngelTrack password.
+The employee will then receive a message containing a new, randomly-generated AngelTrack password.

 Every user account in AngelTrack can be enabled for two-factor authentication, as long as it has a messaging address (email or SMS) on file.